 Clear sound quality and a vast, deep sound stage.

 With the synergistic effect of a hybrid design that merges balanced armature with a 50mm diameter dynamic driver unit coupled with BAM mechanism, we've achieved a clear, vast sound stage with depth to it.
-With these, the music that seemed to be localized inside our heads with existing headphones vibrates over
+With these, the music that seemed to be localized inside our heads with existing headphones vibrates over a large space.

 BAM mechanism produces bass sounds and stereo spatial interpretations